 - 26.P.3.
 Qualified FAMLI Circumstances Employees may apply for FAMLI Benefits for the following circumstances: - a.
 To care for a new child within the first year after birth, adoption or placement through foster care - b.
 To care for a family member with a serious health condition; - c.
 For employee's own serious health condition; - d.
 For qualifying exigency leave; - e.
 For safe leave to address immediate safety needs and impact of domestic violence/sexual assault. - 26.P.4.
 Filing a FAMLI Application Employees shall apply for FAMLI benefits directly with the FAMLI Division of the Colorado Department of Labor and Employment.
 If benefits are approved, the Administrative Authority or designee will receive notification from the FAMLI Division. - 26.P.5.
 Request for Leave The employee should inform the supervisor of the need for leave through the regular request and authorization for leave of absence process.
 If the necessity for the leave is foreseeable, the employee must notify the supervisor of the request for leave 30 calendar days in advance, or as soon as practicable, before the leave is to commence.
 If the leave is unforeseeable, the employee should give notice to the supervisor of the need for leave as soon as practicable under the circumstances, normally within one or two working days. - 26.P.6.
-Maximum Length of FAMLI Leave FAMLI benefits are available for up to 12 weeks (16 weeks if related to pregnancy complications or childbirth complications) in a 12-month period.
+Maximum Length of FAMLI Leave FAMLI benefits are available for up to 12 weeks (16 weeks if related to pregnancy complications or childbirth complications, and effective January 1, 2026, 24 weeks if an employee has a child receiving inpatient care in a neonatal intensive care unit (NICU) for the duration the child is receiving care in the NICU) in a 12-month period.
 For purposes of FAMLI, the 12-month period is measured forward from the date the FAMLI claim is filed. - 26.P.7.
 Wage Replacement Options The portion of leave paid by FAMLI benefits will be entered as leave without pay.
 An employee may use accrued leave, in accordance with these rules, to supplement the FAMLI benefit payments (being made "whole") to receive pay for the portion of leave not paid by FAMLI benefits, or the employee may choose to use leave without pay for the portion of leave not paid by FAMLI benefits.

-Within 3 working days from date of notification from the FAMLI division, an employee shall provide in writing to the designated coordinator the employee's choice of wage replacement and leave.
-If the employee does not make a designation within 3 working days of being approved for FAMLI benefits, the employee will use leave without pay for the entirety of the claim.
+Within 7 business days from date of notification from the FAMLI division, an employee shall provide in writing to the designated coordinator the employee's choice of wage replacement and leave.
+If the employee does not make a designation within 7 business days of being approved for FAMLI benefits, the employee will use leave without pay for the entirety of the claim.
 (FAMLI Premium and Benefits Calculator)